a-gram/audioneex/docs/build.rst

 Prerequisites
 -------------

-To build the full package the following dependencies are required
+The engine itself only needs the following dependencies to build

 * Boost 1.6
 * FFTSS 3.0

+however, for it to be usable it must be plugged into a databases, so you need one of the following supported by default

 * Tokyo Cabinet 1.4 / Couchbase 5.1

+and to build the full package, including the examples, you need to add the following optional dependencies

-* TagLib  (optional)
+* TagLib
-* FFMpeg  (optional)
+* FFMpeg

-and the following toolchains
+The code has been developed mostly using the below mentioned tools, but anything more recent should also work fine, so these are considered the minimum requirements

 * GCC 6/7, CLang 5, MSVC++ 14
 * CMake 3.11